Uploading Video Assets

 • You cannot enter the URL for a Vimeo or YouTube video (these aren't the raw video files, they are pages for viewing the videos)

 The first question is simple enough: Does the video have dialog?
 For most every video, the answer will be “yes”.
-Do you have a music video with lyrics?
-The answer is yes.
-Do you have a silent film with captioned dialog?
-The answer is yes.

 The only situation in which the answer is “no” is if no one is speaking any dialog meant to be “heard” in the video.
 The answer to this question helps us manage captioning.